Abacı Dede Tomb

 Person in the Tomb

-Abacı Dede is one of the most famous dervishes of Üsküdar.
+Abacı Dede was one of the most renowned ecstatic dervishes of Üsküdar.

-It is said that he wore and sold clothes made of hodden throughout his life.
+It is said that throughout his life he wore and sold garments made of aba cloth.

-After his death, he was buried in the place he lived in.
+After his death, he was buried in the place where he had lived.

-According to legend, Grand Vizier Nevşehirli İbrahim Pasha heard of his fame and had a tomb built over him.
+According to tradition, Grand Vizier Nevşehirli İbrahim Pasha heard of his fame and had a tomb built over his grave.

 About the Mausoleum